Study Guide to Canada for International Students 2026

 How to Apply to Canadian Universities from India?

 There is a great number of international students who want to go to Canada to pursue master's courses.
-It is vital for students to know Masters in Canada requirements.
+Students need to know Masters in Canada requirements.
 Those seeking admission to MS programs in Canada need to know the minimum percentage required for a master's in Canada.
-There is a huge demand among international students for studying STEM or business-related courses in Canada at the master's level.
+There is a huge demand among international students to study STEM or business-related courses in Canada at the master's level.
 The minimum GPA requirement for pursuing MS in Canada is 3 on a scale of 4.
 This is roughly coming out to be 70-75% when looking at it in percentage and 7.0-7.4 in CGPA.
 You can read about converting percentages to GPA here

-This section of the article mentioned the requirements to study in Canada for international students.
+This section of the article mentions the requirements to study in Canada for international students.
 Documents required while applying to Canadian universities include:

 • Attested copies of mark sheets of Standard X, XII, and the Bachelor's degree (if applicable)